gawainhewitt/wavetable-synthesis/README.md

 ### How To Build SoundfontDecoder.exe

 Pull the latest version of PyInstaller from https://github.com/pyinstaller/pyinstaller (at the time of this writing, PyInstaller in PIP doesn't support Python 3.6).
 Run the setup.py script from the PyInstaller repo.
 After PyInstaller is installed on the system, the pyinstaller.exe will be within the \Scripts folder of the system's Python directory.
 Navigate to this directory, and run the following command: pyinstaller --onefile --noconsole --name SoundfontDecoder <path-to-wavetable-code>\controller.py
 This will produce an executable file named controller.exe which contains the Soundfont Decoder.

 Additional Instructions for building on Ubuntu:

 for step 2, make sure to use python3 when installing: i.e. python3 setup.py install -- this is because tkinter has been renamed to Tkinter in python3 the executable file will be in the dist directory

+### How to make a soundfont

+I used polyphone

+add a sample

+use auto loop to find the loop point - this truncates the sample which is not what we want

+make a note of the numbers and then undo so it is not truncated

+Reenter the loop point to the whole sample

+Make an instrument

+set the loop to loop then release

+set a long release so you can hear the sample

+make a preset

+I think that is all.
+And it works well in polytone but when converted as above it doens't translate with the release phase so I am wondering about making my own release instrument that is triggered afterwards in the code? tbc...